flux-iac/tofu-controller/README.md

   * Support the GitOps way to "apply"
   * Drift detection
   * Support auto-apply so that the reconciliation detect drifts and always make changes
+  * Interop with Kustomization controller's health checks
   * Test coverage reaching 70%

 ### Q2 2022
   * Interop with Notification controller's Events and Alert
-  * Interop with Kustomization controller's health checks (via the Output resources)
+  * Write back and show plan in PRs
   * Test coverage reaching 75%

 ### Q3 2022
-  * Write back and show plan in PRs
+  * Performance and scalability
   * Test coverage reaching 80%